lgreco/cdp/docs/source/COMP264/outline.rst

 - **Exceptional Control Flow:** Handling exceptions and interrupts.
 Process control and context switching.System calls and their implementation.

-- **I/O System:s** Principles of I/O devices and controllers.
+- **I/O Systems:** Principles of I/O devices and controllers.
 Buffering and caching for I/O performance.
 File system structures and organization.

 - **Network Programming:** Basics of network protocols.
 Socket programming and communication.
 Client-server model and networked applications.